Sausage and Lentils Casserole is a spicy, satisfying, and incredibly delicious one-pot stew that is great for leftovers.

-What to Serve with Lentils with Sausage and Kale
+What to Serve with Sausage and Lentils

 This is really a complete meal in one thanks to the copious amount of veggies.
-It's quite filling, but if you feel like it needs a side, you can serve with a slice of bread or cornbread.
+It's quite filling, but if you feel like it needs a side, you can serve it with a slice of bread or cornbread.

 - 8 ounces sausage sliced

 - 1 ¼ cup onions diced (1 medium)